RyoSogawa/react-aframe-demo/README.md

 # react-aframe-demo

-This is demo project with
+This is demo AR project with
 - React(Next.js)
 - TypeScript
 - aframe